openradx/adit/README.md

 -   Fix version of docker base containers (Postgres, Rabbit, ...)
 -   Evaluate to use diffhtml instead of morphdom, see https://diffhtml.org/api.html#inner-html
 -   Better scheduler (with day in week and times)
--   Row Number -> Request ID
+-   Row Number -> Request ID or Request Number or Query ID -> Row Number
+-   Studies Finder -> StudyFinder
+-   study_date -> study_datetime
+-   django_tables2 has its own empty data widget -> use it

 # Maybe features